khalid-el-masnaoui/PHP-Notes/SECURITY-PRACTICES.md

 it can help us with avoiding some security bugs early-on,

-we will discuss such tool and other static analysis tools like `phpstan`, in the folder `Coding-Practices`.
+we will discuss such tool and other static analysis tools like `phpstan`, in the folder `Tools`

 ## Resources